W.D. Hutchison1, Suzanne Wold-Burkness1, and Angie Ambourn2

-Swede midge, Contarinia nasturtii, (Diptera: Cecidomyiidae) is a pest of plants in the Brassicaceae family, including the Cruciferous vegetable crops broccoli, cabbage, bok choy, and cauliflower.
-In addition to vegetable crops, the midge will attack canola.
-Non--crop host plants include wild mustard, shepherd’s-purse, wild radish, field pennycress and yellow rocket.
-Native to Europe, it was first detected in North America in Toronto, Canada, in 2000.
+Swede midge (SM), Contarinia nasturtii, (Diptera: Cecidomyiidae) is a pest of nearly all vegetable crops in the mustard family (Brassica’s: broccoli, brussels sprouts, cabbage, cauliflower, mustard greens, kale), as well as the agronomically valuable oilseed crop, canola.
+In addition, >20 weed species serve as host plants, including wild radish, shepherd’s purse, field pennycress, and yellow rocket.
+Swede midge is native to Europe, and was first detected in North America in Toronto, Canada, in 2000.
 It spread to New York in 2004, and was recently found in Minnesota in 2016.

 Swede midge adults are light brown, approximately 2 mm long, and nearly indistinguishable from other midges except under magnification.
 In Michigan and New York adults emerge in early-mid spring.
 Eggs are extremely small (<0.5 mm), cream colored, and are laid in clusters on young, actively growing tissue of suitable host plants.
 Larvae are cylindrical and transparent when young, darkening to a creamy yellow when they reach their final instar, and measure 3-4 mm in length.
 Larvae feed in clusters until their final instar, at which time they drop off the host plant to pupate in the soil.
 In Michigan, there are three-five generations from May to October.

 Swede midge belongs to the gall-making family Cecidomyiidae, where their feeding leads to distorted plant tissue.
 Damage caused by swede midge larval feeding ranges from puckered leaf tissue, scarring, to plants with blind heads.
 Similar symptoms may be attributed to other sources, such as nutrient deficiencies and herbicide damage; therefore the presence of larvae is needed for accurate identification.